Dispersive decay of small data solutions for the KdV equation: Introduction

+\end{proposition} This result is derived in Section~\ref{s:KS}.
+We point out that the bounds in this proposition are fixed time bounds, i.e. they only involve $u(t)$ and make no reference to the KdV equation; nevertheless the time $t$ is still present in the statement, as both the hypothesis and the conclusion depend on $t$.

-One sees that at the conclusion of steps I-III above we obtain the bound \eqref{e-est} for $t \ll_M \epsilon^{-3}$.
-Here it is crucial that the constant $M$ in the bootstrap assumption~\ref{point-boot} does not influence the implicit constant in \eqref{e-est}.
-Then applying step IV above we obtain the desired pointwise bounds \eqref{point-re}, again with implicit constants independent of $M$, in the same range $t \ll_M \epsilon^{-3}$.
-This concludes the bootstrap argument, since it is obvious that the dependence of the implicit constant on $M$ is monotone, provided that $M$ is a sufficiently large universal constant.
+One sees that at the conclusion of steps I-III above we obtain the bound \eqref{e-est} in the time interval $[0,T]$ provided that $T \ll_M \epsilon^{-3}$.
+Here it is crucial that the constant $M$ in the bootstrap assumption~\eqref{point-boot} does not influence the implicit constant in \eqref{e-est}.
+Then applying step IV above we obtain the desired pointwise bounds \eqref{point-re}, again with implicit constants independent of $M$, in the same range $0 \leq t \leq T \ll_M \epsilon^{-3}$.

+Thus we can first choose $M$ to be a sufficiently large universal constant, so that \eqref{KS-E} improves \eqref{point-boot}.
+Then we choose $T$ small enough (depending on $M$) as in \eqref{T-choice}.
+This concludes the bootstrap argument, since it is obvious that the dependence of the implicit constants on $M$ is monotone, provided that $M$ is a sufficiently large universal constant.

-\newsection{Energy estimates} The goal of this section is to establish the uniform bounds for $u$ in Proposition~\ref{p:energy}, which involve the Besov space $B^{\frac12,\epsilon}_{2\infty}$.
-This is an easy consequence of uniform $H^{-1}$ bounds in \cite{MR3400442} as well as of the $H^{-1}$ energy functional constructed in \cite{KT}, and a special case of Theorem 1.2 by Visan-Killip-Zhang \cite{MR3820439}:
+\newsection{Energy estimates} The goal of this section is to establish the uniform bounds for $u$ in Proposition~\ref{p:energy}, which involve the Besov space $B^{-\frac12,\epsilon}_{2,\infty}$.
+This is an easy consequence of uniform $H^{-1}$ bounds in \cite{MR3400442} as well as of the $H^{-1}$ energy functional constructed in \cite{KT}, and a special case of Theorem 1.2 by Killip-Visan-Zhang \cite{MR3820439}:

 \begin{theorem} There exists $\delta > 0$ and an energy functional

 so that

 (i) Norm equivalence: $E^{-1}$ is equivalent to the $H^{-1}$ norm,